lodash/lodash/doc/README.md

 ### <a id="_rejectcollection--callbackidentity-thisarg"></a>`_.reject(collection [, callback=identity, thisArg])`
 <a href="#_rejectcollection--callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L3781 "View in source") [&#x24C9;][1]

-The opposite of `_.filter`, this method returns the elements of a `collection` that `callback` does **not** return truthy for.
+The opposite of `_.filter` this method returns the elements of a collection that the callback does **not** return truthy for.

-If a property name is provided for `callback`, the created "_.pluck" style callback will return the property value of the given element.
+If a property name is provided for `callback` the created "_.pluck" style callback will return the property value of the given element.

-If an object is provided for `callback`, the created "_.where" style callback will return `true` for elements that have the properties of the given object, else `false`.
+If an object is provided for `callback` the created "_.where" style callback will return `true` for elements that have the properties of the given object, else `false`.

 #### Arguments
 1. `collection` *(Array|Object|String)*: The collection to iterate over.
 2. `[callback=identity]` *(Function|Object|String)*: The function called per iteration.
-If a property name or object is provided, it will be used to create a "_.pluck" or "_.where" style callback, respectively.
+If a property name or object is provided it will be used to create a "_.pluck" or "_.where" style callback, respectively.
 3. `[thisArg]` *(Mixed)*: The `this` binding of `callback`.

 #### Returns
-*(Array)*: Returns a new array of elements that did **not** pass the  callback check.
+*(Array)*: Returns a new array of elements that failed the callback check.

 #### Example
 ```js